rogerjdeangelis/CostReports/README.md

 Builds a Cost Report Table Schema that for Detailed Analysis
     Untested code.
 Every thing is under development;

+    Now in the process of converting the development system to production system

+    Development folder

+        ./dev/cst

+    Production folder

+        ./prd/cst

     Sample DRAFT output 2019 Skilled Nursing Facility 2011 to 2019 in one excel sheet 1,220 columns File is too large for gihub so here is the dropbox link (whole process takes less than 30 mins?